mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

   sage: (x^3+1).is_irreducible()
   False

-This method is only suitable for polynomial rings that are defined over a field, as polynomials defined more generally do not necessarily posses a unique factorization.
+This method is only suitable for polynomial rings that are defined over a field, as polynomials defined more generally may not  posses a unique factorization.

 .. index:: factor